 Hit the Ramp

 For many families, a “dog ramp” is a lifesaver.
 If you don’t have built-in steps in your pool, consider adding a dog ramp.
 It could really help to keep your pet safer in the water.
 Pool dog ramps are helpful for any dog that may find themselves struggling in the water.
-In other words, it’s an extra layer of protection.
+In other words, it’s an extra layer of dog pool safety protection.